Pearson Brick House: History

 After immigrating from Ireland, John Beauregard Barnes and his wife, Emaline Baker Barnes, owned 2000 acres (809 hectares) of land in east Tennessee around the time of the American Civil War.
 In 1860, Barnes constructed the two-story house from hand-fired brick on the site.

-The Barnes' slaves, brought from Ireland, would be hidden in the cellar of the house when Union soldiers or sympathizers were near the property.
-In addition, the family frequently caught runaway slaves and housed them in the cellar until their owners claimed them.
+The Barnes' slaves would be locked in the cellar of the house when Union soldiers or sympathizers were near the property.
+In addition, the family frequently caught runaway slaves and detained them in the cellar until their owners claimed them.

 The house was inherited by the children of John Beauregard Barnes.
 A son, John Rice Barnes, and his wife, Elizabeth Hawk Barnes, raised their family of 12 children in the house.
 In addition to being a farmer, J. R. Barnes was a logger who cut and floated timber on the Holston River to Knoxville, accompanying the timber on the river in a flatboat.

 The house has since had several owners including the Tennessee Valley Authority.
 The property is currently owned by Jim Pearson and his wife.